AlexARNcode/music-band-manager/README.md

+# Keep in mind: This project is WIP!

 ## General information

 This project is made with the "VILT" stack : Vue, Inertia, Laravel, Tailwind.

 ![Capture d’écran 2024-03-14 à 20 27 31](https://github.com/AlexARNcode/music-band-manager/assets/53975649/3f9112a8-18e6-4dcc-bbb2-26f6f2ea692b)